ggieggie/psxavenc-hd/README.md

 - The `sbs2` format (used in some System 573 games) is simply a series of concatenated BS v2 frames, each padded to the size specified by the `-a` option, with no additional headers besides the BS frame headers.
+- For encoding with psxavenc-hd, the per-CD sector encoding process has been removed.
+Instead, psxavenc-hd simply encodes the entire frame as a whole.